Category Archives: Adventure

 Inevitably, the kids are changed into cute mice and must convince their loved ones that they are themselves while figuring out how to change back to human children.

-Not much is different from the 1990 version besides a tweak here and there and the story is the same but I think I prefer the original by a hair.
+Not much has changed from the 1990 version, except for a few tweaks here and there, and the story remains the same.
+However, I prefer the original by a hair.

 Huston beats Hathaway in a comparison.

-Some inconsistencies emerge like how Agatha can afford to stay in a grandiose hotel.
-She knows someone connected to the hotel but the who’s and why’s aren’t clear.
+Some inconsistencies emerge, such as how Agatha can afford to stay in a grand hotel.
+She knows someone connected to the hotel, but the who’s and why’s aren’t clear.

-It’s never explained what happened to Agatha’s friend who wound up as a chicken and I wanted more from Stanley Tucci than an uninteresting hotel manager role with little to do.
+It’s never explained what happened to Agatha’s friend who wound up as a chicken, and I wanted more from Stanley Tucci than an uninteresting hotel manager role with little to do.

-But, the action sequences are adventurous and energetic and it’s fun cheering the turning of the Grand High Witch (Hathaway) into a rat.
+However, the action sequences are adventurous and energetic, and it’s fun cheering as the Grand High Witch (Hathaway) is transformed into a rat.

-I wanted more of the homespun love between Agatha and Charlie and the simple southern town that felt so lovely and welcoming, but The Witches (2020) provides family fun entertainment that many can enjoy.
+I wanted more of the homespun love between Agatha and Charlie, as well as the simple Southern town that felt so lovely and welcoming.
+Still, The Witches (2020) provides family-friendly entertainment that many can enjoy.

 Dune-2021